TechArtists/react-native-analytics/README.md

   TAAnalytics,
   TAAnalyticsConfig,
   ViewAnalyticsModel,
-} from 'react-native-ta-analytics';
+} from '@techartists/react-native-ta-analytics';
-import { FirebaseAnalyticsAdaptor } from '@react-native-ta-analytics/adaptor-firebase';
+import { FirebaseAnalyticsAdaptor } from '@techartists/react-native-ta-analytics-adaptor-firebase';
-import { MixpanelAnalyticsAdaptor } from '@react-native-ta-analytics/adaptor-mixpanel';
+import { MixpanelAnalyticsAdaptor } from '@techartists/react-native-ta-analytics-adaptor-mixpanel';

 const analytics = new TAAnalytics( new TAAnalyticsConfig({